Mansha-Khod/InsightDock/README.md

 ## Future Improvements

-* OCR support for scanned PDFs
+- OCR support for scanned PDFs
-* Multi-document search
+- Hybrid search (keyword + semantic retrieval)
+- Multi-document knowledge base
-* Citation highlighting
+- Citation highlighting inside documents
-* Conversation memory
+- Conversational memory
-* Metadata filtering
+- Metadata filtering
+- Local LLM support (Llama, Mistral)
-* Docker deployment
+- Docker deployment

 ---

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more details.

+ **Note**

+The live demo uses the Gemini API.
+On the free tier, executive summaries and key insights consume API quota and may become temporarily unavailable after the daily request limit is reached.
+In production, these features can be powered by local summarization models (such as BART or T5) or alternative LLM providers.